Pseudo-Hamiltonian system identification: Experiments

 A strength of PHSI is that it can learn non-separable Hamiltonians as well.
 We demonstrate this by testing its ability to learn a finite-dimensional nonlinear Schrödinger system, as considered in \cite{tao2016explicit}.
 This is a canonical system \eqref{ham_ode} with $d=2$ and the Hamiltonian

 We use two sets of training data: one clean and one noisy with $\sigma = 5 \cdot 10^{-4}$.
-The training sets consist of $30$ trajectories consisting of $100$ points with step size $0.01$, each randomly initialized from a uniform distribution between 0 and 1.
+The training sets consist of $30$ trajectories consisting of $100$ points with step size $0.01$, each randomly initialized from a uniform distribution between $0$ and $1$.
 We have trained the PHSI, SINDy and BSI models, and compare the performances of these.
+For the PHSI model, the learning rate is $0.01$, and regularization is not used.
+The model is trained for 100 epochs.
+We use $P=20$ and $\epsilon=0.05$ in the pruning algorithm.
+The search space for PHSI is fourth-degree polynomials, while for SINDy and BSI it is third-degree polynomials.

 PHSI and SINDy are able to learn the true equations of the system on the noise-free data up to a precision of $10^{-5}$, while BSI is able to learn to a precision of $10^{-3}$.
 On the noisy data, PHSI learns the true equations up to a precision of $10^{-1}$ and excluding $53$ out of $58$ terms correctly by the pruning algorithm.
 SINDy only learns the terms up to a precision of $1$, and BSI does not even achieve this precision and also exclude many terms incorrectly during pruning.
 Figure \ref{nls_coeff} confirms a more accurate representation of the true system equations in the PHSI model than SINDy when trained on noisy data.
 Neither the coefficients learned by SINDy nor BSI could be converted to a separable Hamiltonian.